By Philippe, the founder of Montpellier Free Tour.

 The city, like its colourful tramways, is innovative and ambitious.
 It fits in the spirit thanks to the quality of its universities such as those of Medicine and Law.

 Montpellier is also set in stone through large architectural projects.
-The new Town Hall, Antigone and Port Marianne districts, also the White Tree from the architect Sou Fujimoto, elected most beautiful residential building in the world by the website archdaily.com, are the best examples.
+The new Town Hall, Antigone y Port Marianne districts, also the White Tree from the architect Sou Fujimoto, elected most beautiful residential building in the world by the website archdaily.com, are the best examples.

 Montpellier is also in the forefront regarding art and sport, as demonstrated by the various editions of the FISE (International Festival of Extreme Sports), the Battle of the Year for breakdance or the MOCO new contemporary art center wishing to compete with the greatest.